Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles

 \section{Parametrized perverse schobers}

-After discussion some background material on ribbon graphs and surfaces in \Cref{sec4.1}, we give in \Cref{sec2.2} an overview over the notion of a parametrized perverse schober from \cite{Chr21}.
-We then proceed in \Cref{gaps} by describing how the relation between perverse schobers and relative Ginzburg algebras of $3$-angulated surfaces extends to $n$-angulated surfaces.
+After discussing some background material on ribbon graphs and surfaces in \Cref{sec:graphssurfaces}, we give in \Cref{sec:defschober} an overview over the notion of a parametrized perverse schober from \cite{Chr22}.
+We then proceed in \Cref{sec:relGinzburg} by describing how the relation between perverse schobers and relative Ginzburg algebras of triangulated surfaces extends to $n$-angulated surfaces.